The Man from Toronto (2022 film): Production

 It was announced in January 2020 that Patrick Hughes was set to direct Robbie Fox's script The Man from Toronto, with Jason Statham and Kevin Hart set to star; Jason Blumenthal, Todd Black, Bill Bannerman, and Steve Tisch producing through Escape Artists; and Sony Pictures distributing.
 In March, Statham abruptly exited the project six weeks prior to filming after clashing with producers over the tone and rating of the film.
 Woody Harrelson was cast to replace him.
 Kaley Cuoco was added to the cast in April, and Pierson Fodé was added in May.
 Jasmine Mathews, Ellen Barkin, Lela Loren, and Tomohisa Yamashita were added in October.
 Filming was set to begin in April 2020 in Atlanta, but in March, production was shut down due to the COVID-19 pandemic.
-Filming began on October 12, 2020 in the Toronto area.
+Filming began on October 12, 2020, in the Toronto area.
+Many major scenes were filmed in Milton, Ontario with much delight to the local residents.
 Rob Hardy was the cinematographer.
 During post-production, the film's music was composed by Ramin Djawadi.

 Release

 The Man from Toronto was released on Netflix on June 24, 2022.

 The film was initially scheduled to be theatrically released by Sony Pictures Releasing on November 20, 2020.
-On April 24, 2020, the date was moved to September 17, 2021 due to the COVID-19 pandemic delaying the film's production.
+On April 24, 2020, the date was moved to September 17, 2021, due to the COVID-19 pandemic delaying the film's production.
 In March 2021, it was pulled from the schedule.
 In April 2021, the film was rescheduled to be released on January 14, 2022.
 In November 2021, it was again delayed to August 12, 2022.
 Netflix signed a deal with Sony Pictures for the right to exclusively stream upcoming films, including this film after their theatrical and home media windows.
 In April 2022, Sony sold the film's distribution rights to Netflix, who is distributing the film worldwide excluding China, where Sony would distribute.
-Sony would also retain home entertainment and linear television rights to the film through the Columbia Pictures label.
+Sony would also retain home entertainment and linear television rights to the film.